aryan-reddy-002/pjt2/README.md

-This is Basic Learning  Github.My name is Aryan
+This is Basic Learning  Github.My name is Aryan.